 My eight year older brother Dale had a makeshift oil change rack just across the road (from our house) at the crest of a knoll; he secured blocks on the ground and then placed two narrow boards atop them for a car to drive onto.
 I would stand on the rack looking down a gentle slope, toward a small apple orchard just before dusk.

 I imagined an amphitheater filled with lost souls.
 I stood tall, for a six-year-old.
-I believe some of my best sermons were delivered with no one listening.
+Some of my best sermons, I believe, were delivered with no one listening.
 After just a few nights of preaching, I switched to a parody of introducing artists and singers, as I hoped to one day do, to a large gathering, or on the radio.

 When school started in August, students were dismissed early the first few weeks for the cotton harvest.
 Great, out of school early — to pick cotton!